dimitrisraptis96/design-heaven/README.md

 ### Animation Tools

+- **[Adobe After Effects](https://www.adobe.com/gr_en/products/aftereffects.html)** -  With After Effects CC, the industry-standard motion graphics and visual effects software, you can take any idea and make it move.
 - **[Keyframes](https://keyframes.app/)** - An insanely simple way to create CSS animations
 - **[Flinto](https://www.flinto.com/)** - Flinto is a Mac app used by top designers around the world to create interactive and animated prototypes of their app designs.
 - **[LightBox](https://uselightbox.com/)** - LightBox is a 2D, Hand-Drawn animation package.